Porges/ways-to-play/src/games/pigeon-lottery/index.md

 indicating what their intended bets are.
-For example, if a ticket has three circled groups of four, this can be used as a 3-way 8-spot ticket (there are three ways of forming eight spots by combining the groups) by writing “3/8” and the amonut bet on each way on the ticket.
+For example, if a ticket has three circled groups of four, this can be used as a 3-way 8-spot ticket (there are three ways of forming eight spots by combining the groups) by writing “3/8” and the amount bet on each way on the ticket.
 The total cost of the ticket is the amount bet per way multiplied by the number of ways.
 The same could also be used as a 3-way 4-spot ticket (by writing 3/4), and/or also a one-way 12-spot ticket (1/12), if the player wanted.
 On a way ticket an individual circled number is